Can You Use a 529 Plan to Pay for Graduate School?

 When Do Families Use 529 Plans for Graduate or Professional School?

-Sometimes, a child decides to not go to college.
-The parent can change the beneficiary to themselves and use the money to pay for their own graduate or professional school education.
+Sometimes, a child decides not to go to college.
+The parent can change the beneficiary to themselves and use the leftover funds to pay for their graduate or professional school education.

 A good place to start: